kev0960/ModooCode/md/inst/vgetmantpd.md

 ### Description

-Convert double-precision floating values in the source operand (the second operand) to DP FP values with the mantissa normalization and sign control specified by the imm8 byte, see Figure5-15.
+Convert double-precision floating values in the source operand (the second operand) to DP FP values with the mantissa normalization and sign control specified by the imm8 byte, see Figure 5-15.
 The converted results are written to the destination operand (the first operand) using writemask k1.
 The normalized mantissa is specified by interv (imm8[1:0]) and the sign control (sc) is specified by bits 3:2 of the immediate byte.

 The destination operand is a ZMM/YMM/XMM register updated under the writemask.
 The source operand can be a ZMM/YMM/XMM register, a 512/256/128-bit memory location, or a 512/256/128-bit vector broadcasted from a 64-bit memory location.

 For each input DP FP value x, The conversion operation is:

             GetMant(x) = $$\pm$$2k|x.significand|

 where:

             1 <= |x.significand| < 2

 Unbiased exponent k depends on the interval range defined by interv and whether the exponent of the source is even or odd.
 The sign of the final result is determined by sc and the source sign.